suncoast-devs/handbook/lessons/js-intro/lecture.md

 - We can declare types for all our variables

-- We can declare types our own types!
+- We can declare our own types!

 ---